Meenakshi2000/Amazon_Kindle_Ebook/README.md

 It will fetch data from the URLs mentioned and display :

-1. Image Url of the book.
+1.Image Url of the book.

 2.The title of the book.